Mike Marshall (actor)

-Michael Marshall (September 13, 1944 – June 2, 2005) was a French American actor.
+Michael William Marshall (September 13, 1944 – June 2, 2005) was a French American actor.

 Early life and career

-Marshall was born in Cedars-Sinai Medical Center, a hospital in Hollywood, on September 13, 1944.
+Marshall was born in Cedars of Lebanon Hospital, a hospital in Hollywood, on September 13, 1944.
+He was the only child of American actor-director William Marshall and French actress Michèle Morgan and was the stepson of Gérard Oury as well as half-brother to Tonie Marshall.

 When his parents divorced, his father made sure that he received an American education.
 He began studying law, but dreamed of becoming an actor.

 He later joined his mother in Paris.
 Marshall began to take drama classes from Raymond Griard and later directed his first film, Potato, in France under the direction of Robert Thomas, adapted from the play's eponymous Marcel Achard.
 He had already appeared in two films from overseas, the first was directed by his father, and the second by Vincente Minnelli.
 Gérard Oury, Marshall's step-father, offered him a role of a young Canadian airman in La Grande Vadrouille, as a doctor in Le Coup du parapluie.

 Marshall had a long, low-key career as a character actor in French cinema.
 On stage he starred in Croque-monsieur, Le Vallon, and Point de feu sans fumée.
-Marshall has also appeared in several television series.
+Marshall has also appeared in several television series and featured in a supporting role as US Marine Colonel Scott in Moonraker (1979), filmed in France.

 Personal life and death

-He was the only child of American actor-director William Marshall and French actress Michèle Morgan and was the stepson of Gérard Oury as well as half-brother to Tonie Marshall.
 Marshall fathered six children.
 He died in Caen, France, aged 60, survived by his mother.